Take advantage of bulk discounts of up to 20%. No code needed!

-Whether you are a fanatic athlete, have just started strength training, or are just interested in a healthy body: you should not underestimate the role of proteins.
-Proteins play a crucial role in the recovery and structure of muscles.
-But why is that so?
-What exactly do proteins do in your body, and how do they contribute to muscle recovery after exercise?
+Whether you're a fanatic athlete, just starting strength training, or simply interested in a healthy body, the role of protein shouldn't be underestimated.
+Protein plays a crucial role in muscle recovery and building.
+But why is that?
+What exactly does protein do in your body, and how does it contribute to muscle recovery after exercise?

-In this article we explain what proteins are, why your body needs them, how muscle recovery works and what role proteins play in this.
-We also discuss how you get enough proteins, and what the best moments are to eat proteins around your training.
+In this article, we explain what proteins are, why your body needs them, how muscle recovery works, and the role proteins play in this process.
+We'll also discuss how to get enough protein, and the best times to eat protein around your workout.

 What are proteins?